BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 • Always keep in mind the flow; never leave the boat floating unattended

-Remember: everyone in the water needs a valid STINAPA nature fairy.
+Don't forget: everyone in the water needs a valid STINAPA Nature Fairy (ages 13 and up).

 For a safe day on the water